Traditional Data Storage Methods

 There is a growing emphasis on energy efficiency and eco-friendly measures.
 Suppliers are now putting resources into low-energy equipment, innovative cooling methods, and the use of recyclable materials.

-When choosing a storage solution, take into account several factors.
+When choosing a data storage solution, take into account several factors.